 Searching for cool places in New York by bike is a bit like chasing Pokemon, except the rewards aren’t digital.
-I push the pedals in a steady rhythm, zoom past yellow cabs and through Soho to get to my favourite coffee shop in the Bronx.
-Cycling isn’t the first thing you’d connect with New York, but why not ?
-The travel agency private tours offers tailor made “guides“ for individual customers like me.
+I push the pedals in a steady rhythm, zoom past yellow cabs and through Soho to get to my favorite coffee shop in the Bronx.
+Cycling isn’t the first thing you’d connect with New York, but why not?
+The travel agency private tours offer tailor-made “guides“ for individual customers like me.

 I wanted to cycle to all my places of interest, be they photographic, architectural or gastronomical.
 My requirements were mailed to the agency, who found me a bike messenger willing and able to get me a bike.
 She also familiarised myself with New York on site and supplied me with street maps and insider information during the six hours she was booked for.
 Two useful sites for those interested are New York Bike Tours and Bike the Big Apple.
 NEW YORK BIKE TOURS and UNIQUE BIKE TOURS IN NEW YORK